JellisyWoes/jellylogger/docs/api.md

   constructor(webhookUrl: string, opts?: DiscordWebhookTransportOptions)

   /**
-   * Logs an entry to Discord.
+   * Logs an entry to Discord with batching.
    * @param entry - The log entry to write
    * @param options - Logger options for formatting
    */